sacmehta/ESPNetv2/imagenet/README.md

 ```

 ## Results and pre-trained models
 We release the pre-trained models at different computational complexities.
+Following state-of-the-art methods, we measure top-1 accuracy on a
+cropped center view of size 224x224.

-See below table about the performance of our model on the ImageNet validation set along with links to download the pre-trained weights.
+Below table provide details about the performance of our model on the ImageNet validation set at different computational complexities along with links to download the pre-trained weights.

 | s | Params | FLOPs  | top-1 (val) | Link |